 Use a very thin layer of silicone oil on the outside surfaces to mask minor imperfections or scratches in the cells.

-Use silicone oil with the same refractive index of the glass; making sure the cell appear to be nearly dry with little or no visible signs of oil.
+Use silicone oil with the same refractive index of the glass; making sure the cell appears to be nearly dry with little or no visible signs of oil.

 Because small differences between cells significantly impact measurement, use either matched pairs or the same cell for standardization and sample measurement.